FrostyX/frostyx.github.io/_drafts/building-rhel-packages-with-tito.md

 ## Fedora vs RHEL packaging

 Apart from different hostnames, service names, and a great focus on quality assurance, there is only one difference relevant to the topic at hand.
-That is, package sources tarball is never being changed within an RHEL major release.
+That is, in the majority of cases (unless there is a good reason to do so), the package sources tarball is not being changed within an RHEL major release.
 While this may sound insignificant, it is the only reason for this whole article, so let me elaborate.

 We have an imaginary upstream project `foo` in version `1.0`.
 This project gets packaged into Fedora as `foo-1.0-1` (i.e. package name is